KamilaKare/KamilaKare.github.io/Formations/LLM for DS/Module 1/index.md

 - **Compute & Energy Costs:** Training LLMs requires vast computational resources.
 - **Overreliance on AI:** Risk of automation replacing human expertise in key areas.

-## 📌 Conclusion: The Future of AI
-The evolution of AI from rule-based logic to deep learning and transformers has transformed industries and society.
-As AI systems become more powerful, ethical considerations and responsible AI development will be critical to ensuring their benefits outweigh potential risks.

 ```
 Olabiyi, W., Akinleye, D., & Joel, E. (2025).
 The Evolution of AI: From Rule-Based Systems to Data-Driven Intelligence.
 ResearchGate.
 ```
+## 📌 Conclusion: The Future of AI
+The evolution of AI from rule-based logic to deep learning and transformers has transformed industries and society.
+As AI systems become more powerful, ethical considerations and responsible AI development will be critical to ensuring their benefits outweigh potential risks.

 ---

-### Suggested Slide Content
-- **Slide 4:** Timeline showcasing the evolution:
-  - Rule-based systems (1980s) → Classical ML (1990s-2000s) → Deep Learning (2010s) → Transformers (2017+)
-- **Slide 5:** Comparison chart highlighting:
-  - **Rule-Based AI:** Explicit, hand-crafted rules
-  - **Classical ML:** Statistical models with manual feature engineering
-  - **Deep Learning:** Automatic feature extraction using neural networks
-  - **Transformers:** Self-attention and parallel processing capabilities

 This evolution not only illustrates the technological advancements in AI but also sets the stage for understanding the powerful capabilities of modern generative models.